Cai-90hou/test/README.md

 ## Get Started
-Download the Seeed_Arduino_USBDISP library to your local.
+Download the Seeed_Arduino_USBDISP library to your local.<br>
-There are two examples, NullFunctional and USBDisplayAndMouseControl:
+There are two examples, NullFunctional and USBDisplayAndMouseControl:<br>

 1. If you want higher screen refresh rate on Wio Terminal, upload NullFunctional to Wio Terminal.